David & Jeanne Bret, in Lisbon.

 Over the course of the next few years, in the wake of the tremendous success of The Piaf Legend, Bret published a biography of Maurice Chevalier, for which Dietrich penned the introduction.
 He also collaborated with her on The Essential Marlene Dietrich, the last album to be released during her lifetimes.
 He transcribed four Barbara songs into English for her, besides composing "Les hommes bafoués", a song about AIDS oppression.
 With the French singer Gérard Berliner he wrote "I Sing My Life" for Dorothy Squires.
 Not long afterwards, he was championed by HM the Queen Mother whilst working on a biography of their idol, Gracie Fields.
 The opera star Montserrat Caballé championed him and wrote the introductions for his biographies of Maria Callas and Freddie Mercury, whilst the singer Elizabeth Welch championed Piaf, A Passionate Life, his second biography of the singer.

-Bret, with Barbara and Gérard Depardieu
+Bret, with Barbara and Gérard Depardieu.

-The Brets, with Bret's godmother, Jacqueline Danno
+The Brets, with Bret's godmother, Jacqueline Danno.

-With his godfather, Roger Normand
+With his godfather, Roger Normand.

-With the showbusiness writer and friend Simon Blumenthal
+With the showbusiness writer and friend Simon Blumenthal.

-Bret's appearance on BBC Television's The Good Old Days
+Bret's appearance on BBC Television's The Good Old Days.

 With Richard Whiteley, who co-hosted several of his documentary appearances on ITV.

-AA few friends and acquaintances:
+A few friends and acquaintances:

 Pete Murray